 Storm drain stenciling and painting – Adopt a storm drain.
 Storm drains lead directly to local creeks, help bring attention to this important infrastructure and encourage people to keep them clean by painting them with clean water messaging; you can even adopt the drain(s) you paint by keeping it free of yard waste, litter and other obstructions.
 For more information, visit lexingtonky.gov/stencil.

 To receive text alerts about upcoming environmental volunteer opportunities, text LexVol to 888777.

 Contamination, regular maintenance and recycling markets can all affect Lexington’s Recycle Center, which serves communities throughout Central Kentucky.
 Visit lexingtonkygov/recycleupdates for the latest updates on what’s happening at the center.

-Lexington’s Division of Waste Management will adjust its collection schedule for the upcoming Martin Luther King holiday.
+Lexington’s Division of Waste Management will change the collection schedule for the upcoming Presidents Day holiday.

 Bourbon, Clark, Fayette, Jessamine, Scott and Woodford Counties, along with the municipal governments within those counties, are collaborating on a regional climate action plan.